Sonny Ngatai uses TikTok to teach the language of New Zealand’s indigenous Māori people

-Category: World Hits: 7Thanks to Sonny Ngatai, almost 115,000 TikTok users know how to sign off their emails in te reo Māori, the language of New Zealand’s indigenous Māori people.
+Category: World Hits: 10Thanks to Sonny Ngatai, almost 115,000 TikTok users know how to sign off their emails in te reo Māori, the language of New Zealand’s indigenous Māori people.
 A further 178,000 people now know how to correctly pronounce 'Paraparaumu'.
 Sonny is part of a growing community that has been using social media to elevate the Māori language, which was at risk of total extinction for decades.

 Read more https://observers.france24.com/en/tv-shows/the-observers/20211109-sonny-ngatai-uses-tiktok-to-teach-people-the-language-of-new-zealand-s-indigenous-m%C4%81ori-people